-We’ve all heard horror stories about housemates that refuse to clean their dishes, leave the sink overflowing with plates that are growing cultures.
-And we’ve all heard these stories from the poor individuals that had to clean up after them.
+We’ve all heard horror stories about housemates that refuse to clean their dishes, leaving the sink overflowing with plates that are growing cultures.
+And we’ve all heard these stories about the poor individuals that had to clean up after them.

 No house sharer should be forced to do more than their bit of the house work.
 Creating and implementing a cleaning rota is definitely a reasonable action to take.
 If you all agree on something that’s written in black and white, lazy housemates are left without a leg to stand on.